cysec-platform/cysec-platform/doc/QuestionTypes.md

 ## Attributes
 The platform identifies the question based on its "id" attribute (see above table).
-In addition, like blocks a question can be enriched with documentation and images on the coach view.
+In addition, like blocks a question can be enriched with documentation and images on the coach eu.smesec.totalcross.controllers.views.
 Use the "instruction" attribute for the documentation and "attachment" for pictures.
  ```
  <xs:sequence>
       <xs:element ref="text"/>